Tetbury: Geography

 Tetbury is situated in a landscape of gently rolling hills primarily used for farmland, including grazing of sheep and grain production.
 Its location is associated with a nearby major east–west trade or drovers trail, which would account for its early importance as a wool trade centre.
 Nearby to the west are Owlpen Manor, Beverston Castle and Calcot Manor.
 The Tetbury Avon, a tributary of the Bristol Avon, known locally as the Ingleburn rises to the north of the town.

 Governance

 Most of Tetbury falls in the Tetbury parish, although some of the northern parts of the town are officially in Tetbury Upton.

 Tetbury is in the Cotswold district, and amenities are run by Cotswold District Council.
-Gloucestershire County Council is also responsible for parts of the town.
+Gloucestershire County Council is also responsible for some services in the town.

-Nationally, Tetbury is in the Cotswold constituency, and has been represented in Parliament by Geoffrey Clifton-Brown (Conservative) since 1997.
-He has a majority of 20,000 over the Liberal Democrats.
+Nationally, Tetbury was in the Cotswold constituency from 1997 to 2024.
+Since the 2024 general election, it forms a part of the South Cotswolds constituency, represented in Parliament by the Liberal Democrat Roz Savage.